VaibhavUpreti/hugo-blog/content/links.md

 Some links that I find useful
 ### Programming Languages
 - [facingissuesonit](https://facingissuesonit.com/tutorials/) :  Facing Issues on IT - for java programming
-- [JavaTpoint](https://www.javatpoint.com/) : Has pretty much every programming language and framework.
-I use this for my Uni. exams.

 ### Ruby on Rails
 - [RubyGems](https://rubygems.org/) : Find, install, and publish RubyGems.